Home Probate Page 7

 Article 1

-To standardize the confirmation and measurement of the employee compensation, and the disclosure of relevant information, these Standards
+To standardize the confirmation and measurement of the impairment of assets, and the disclosure of relevant information, these Standards

 are formulated according to the Accounting Standard for Business Enterprises – Basic Standards.